Alfresco/alfresco-ng2-components/docs/tag-node-list.component.md

-# Alfresco Tag Node List component
+# Tag Node List component

 Shows tags for a node.